 - Epidermoid (sebaceous) cysts

-Lipomas, fibromas, and sebaceous cysts can be either soft or firm and usually are not painful.
+Lipomas, fibromas, and epidermoid cysts can be either soft or firm and usually are not painful.
 They may cause discomfort when they grow in size and put pressure on nearby structures.

 Other Possible Causes of a Lump Under Chin